unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 ---snip---
 ```

 Great!
 This allows us to read the PCAP.
-So now let's dissect the packets so we can read them!
+So now let's dissect the packets to try and find the password!

 ```console
 scratchy@8f867cf8f567:/$ sudo -u itchy tcpdump -qns 0 -A -r out.pcap